JQuezada0/prismock/README.md

 ---

 This is a mock for `PrismaClient`.
 It actually reads your `schema.prisma` and generate models based on it.
+For postgres it also offers a true in-memory database client by using PgLite.

-It perfectly simulates Prisma's API and store everything in-memory for fast, isolated, and retry-able unit tests.
+It perfectly simulates Prisma's API and stores everything in-memory for fast, isolated, and retry-able unit tests.

 It's heavily tested, by comparing the mocked query results with real results from prisma.
 Tested environments include `MySQL`, `PostgreSQL` and `MongoDB`.